You Won the Lottery! Now what?

 While the gathering and analysis of this information can seem overwhelming and not as much fun as say, driving up the coast in your new Maserati, a trusted financial advisor can be your greatest asset.
 Speaking with someone you trust and know to be competent can help you not only wrap your head around the overall picture, but they can do a lot of the leg-work for you while you get to live and enjoy the moment now.

 Your inheritance or recent windfall can be a blessing that if well managed, can make a lasting positive impact on not only your life but the lives of future generations.
 While we may not all be lottery winners, we can be good stewards of wealth with a little planning, care, and help from a trusted friend.
-Contact Morris Financial Concepts for assistance in wealth management.
+Contact one of our Charleston financial advisors at Morris Financial Concepts for assistance in wealth management.

 Bacon, J. (2018, October 24).
 There’s A Winner!
 Ticket sold for $1.5 billion Mega Millions jackpot in South Carolina.
 Retrieved from USA Today: https://www.usatoday.com/story/news/2018/10/24/mega-millions-winning-ticket-south-carolina/1747679002/